Singlejack Solidarity

 Stan Weir (1921–2001) was a rank-and-file labor activist for more than fifty years as a seaman, autoworker, teamster, housepainter, and longshoreman.
 He earned a doctorate from the Union Institute in Cincinnati and was professor of labor and industrial relations at the University of Illinois.
 Weir founded Singlejack Press to publish writing by workers.

-George Lipsitz is professor of American studies at the University of California, Santa Cruz, and the author of American Studies in a Moment of Danger, Time Passages, and Footsteps in the Dark.
+George Lipsitz is professor of American studies at the University of California, Santa Cruz, and the author of American Studies in a Moment of Danger and Time Passages.

 I. Working-Class Cultures